MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMADDomainExtension.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmVMADDomainExtension** cmdlet adds an azure_2 Active Directory (AD) domain virtual machine extension to a virtual machine.
+The **Set-AzureRmVMADDomainExtension** cmdlet adds an Azure Active Directory (AD) domain virtual machine extension to a virtual machine.
 This extension lets your virtual machine join a domain.

 ## EXAMPLES